Main Walk: 12 km (7.5 miles). Two hours 45 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 7 hours.

 The suggested starting time for this walk is 11am (ie. with a train from one of the London termini at around 10:40).
 In practice you could start at any convenient time, depending on how much sightseeing or museum visits you plan to do.

 The suggested lunchtime pub is the Plume of Feathers (020-8858 1661) at 19 Park Vista (just outside Park Row Gate), after 6½ km.
 This town pub has a small garden and serves a good range of freshly cooked food; it is open all day with lunch served until 3pm Mon–Fri, later at weekends.

 There are many alternatives in Greenwich, including busy riverside pubs popular with tourists such as the Trafalgar Tavern (020-8858 2909) at the bottom of Park Row and the Cutty Sark (020-8858 3146) on Ballast Quay.

-You pass many refreshment places along the walk route and you are spoilt for choice at the end: the Canary Wharf Guide lists 85 places in its Bars & Restaurants Directory.
+You pass many refreshment places along the walk route and you are spoilt for choice at Canary Wharf: there are numerous places listed in its Eating + Drinking Directory.

 After the walk, we would love to get your feedback

 Out (not a train station)

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234